John Sous

 About

-Since July 2024, I am an Assistant Professor in the Department of Applied Physics and the Energy Sciences Institute at Yale University.
+Since July 2024, I am an Assistant Professor in the Department of Applied Physics and the Energy Sciences Institute (ESI) at Yale University.
+Besides Applied Physics and ESI, I am also affiliated with the Yale Quantum Institute (YQI) and Yale’s Institute for Foundations of Data Science (FDS).
 From July 2023 to June 2024, I was an Assistant Professor at the University of California San Diego (UCSD).
 Before that I was a Gordon & Betty Moore Postdoctoral Fellow at Stanford University, before which I was a Materials Research Science and Engineering Center (MRSEC) Postdoctoral Fellow at Columbia University.
 I obtained a Ph.D. in Physics from the University of British Columbia (UBC) in 2019.

 When not working, I enjoy running, sometimes biking and absorbing culture.